aroman/aesock/README.md

 # History

 Aesock is the result of years of cutting-edge research in the field of advanced cryptography and communicography.
-It's more badass than Chuck Norris debugging a MIPS assembler with a (http://xkcd.com/378/)[steady hand and a magnetized needle].
+It's more badass than Chuck Norris debugging a MIPS assembler with a [http://xkcd.com/378/](steady hand and a magnetized needle).

 # Name